Our Girls U9-11s playing at home in the summer of 2020.

+This section currently contains details of the 2020 summer term / outdoor cricket season.
+Details of the 2021 summer term will appear here during the 2021 spring term.
 When new courses and camps are bookable, we always publish information here on the website first (please look here first rather than emailing us).
 We then email parents on our mailing list.
 Use our registration form to add yourself to our mailing list.

 A local centre for girls' cricket

-U9 and U11 teams aimed at girls
+U9-11 soft-ball and U11-13 hard-ball teams aimed at girls

 SMCC Girls' first match in 2017 - SMCC vs Dulwich, was played in a great spirit with some of the girls having played together in a joint "Streatham & Dulwich" team only a few weeks earlier.

-In the summer term of 2019, there will be dedicated training sessions for the two girls's teams.
+In the summer term of 2020, there will be dedicated training sessions for the two girls's teams.
 See Summer season training for details.

-In 2017 and 2018 we have put several girls forward for trials with Surrey, and we will continue to work with Surrey and London Schools Cricket Association to give our girls every opportunity to play representative cricket.
+We will continue to work with Surrey and London Schools Cricket Association to give our girls every opportunity to play representative cricket.